Skip to content

 5. Get Professional Advice on the SRT and Deferred Revenue

 The UK statutory residence test deferred revenue issue is not something a standard tax guide covers.
 It requires someone who understands both UK residence rules and agency finance.
-As ICAEW qualified accountants working exclusively with agency founders, we see these scenarios regularly.
+Working exclusively with agency founders, we see these scenarios regularly.

 A specialist accountant can model your day-count test, review your client contracts, and flag risks before you commit to a move.
 That is cheaper than fighting an HMRC enquiry from Dubai.